Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Visiting the exhibition at the Bompiani Patisserie| ©Vincenzo Pinto

-Did you know that it takes more than four hours to create a chocolate Easter egg or, depending on the work, even several days?
-The Bompiani patisserie (Via Largo Benedetto Bompiani, 8) is well aware of this, and every year it exhibits its 'chocolate sculptures', created by its master pastry chef and chocolatier Walter Musco, an artist who fuses food and art.
+Every year at Easter, the Bompiani patisserie (Via Largo Benedetto Bompiani, 8) exhibits its 'chocolate sculptures', created by its master pastry chef and chocolatier Walter Musco, an artist who fuses food and art.

-In recent years, the Roman patisserie has paid tribute to the most famous fashion designers of our time with a display of 50 chocolate eggs inspired by Chanel, Balenciaga, Dior, Gucci and Dolce & Gabbana, among other great names of haute couture.
+In recent years, the Roman patisserie has paid tribute to the most famous fashion designers of our time with a display of 50 chocolate eggs inspired by Chanel, Balenciaga, Dior, Gucci and Dolce & Gabbana, among other big names in haute couture.

 10. See the cherry blossoms in bloom